 Prosecutors will again have to go before a judge at the end of the 16 days to seek further detention or file formal charges.

 Aruban police said they would focus on Giordano's "women troubles," including multiple restraining orders taken against him and allegations of domestic violence, when trying to convince the judge to detain him.

-The sole suspect in the disappearance of , 50, of Maryland, reported Gardner, 35, of Maryland, missing more than 10 days ago, claiming she was swept out to sea while they were snorkeling together.
+, 50, of Maryland, reported Gardner, 35, of Maryland, missing more than 10 days ago, claiming she was swept out to sea while they were snorkeling together.
 Police said they arrested Giordano due to inconsistencies in his statements.

 Prosecutors this afternoon will focus on a history of domestic violence allegations and restraining orders to keep Giordano in Aruba for another eight days as they build their case against him.
 Gardner is now presumed dead, they said.

 Two women were granted restraining orders against Giordano, and court documents obtained by ABC News show allegations of a violent assault by an ex-girlfriend.